iotaledger/documentation/getting-started/1.2/accounts/addresses.md

   - iot is the human-readable part for Mainnet addresses
   - tio is the human-readable part for Testnet addresses

-- The **separator**, which is always 1.
+- The separator, which is always 1.
-- The **data part**, which consists of the Base32 encoded serialized address and the 6-character checksum.
+- The data part, which consists of the Base32 encoded serialized address and the 6-character checksum.

 ## Maximum number of addresses